Racketship01/CompleteJSCourse2022/readMe.md

   > Classes on JS do not work like traditional classes in other languages like Java or C++

   > Classes are special type of functions thats why we have classes declaration and class expression

+  > Constructor.
+The constructor method is a special method for creating and initializing an object created with a class.

   ```js
   // ES6 Classes